 Master of Fine Arts in Creative Writing

-The Master of Fine Arts in Creative Writing is a two-year low-residency program of study leading to the Master of Fine Arts degree, with a genre of fiction, nonfiction, or poetry, or writing for stage and screen, and concentrations in publishing/editing, spiritual writing, and literary health and healing.
-Students attend two annual nine-day residencies followed by a five-month independent course of study with a single faculty mentor.
-A total of 60 credits are needed for graduation, including four residencies, two independent study semesters in the craft of the student's choice, a critical thesis, a creative thesis, and a final public presentation and reading by the student.
+The Master of Fine Arts in Creative Writing is a two-year low-residency program of study leading to the Master of Fine Arts degree, with a genre of fiction, nonfiction, or poetry, or writing for stage and screen, and concentrations in publishing/editing, spiritual writing, social justice, and literary health and healing.
+Students attend two annual nine-day residencies.
+Each residency is followed by a five-month independent course of study during spring and fall semesters with a single faculty mentor.
+A total of 60 credits are needed for graduation, including four residencies, four independent study semesters in the craft of the student's choice, a critical thesis, a creative thesis, and a final public presentation and reading by the student.

 Each course is repeated for four or five semesters.